-Episode 170: David Fields on how to make outbound calls
+Episode 170: David A. Fields on how to make outbound calls

 Our guest today is David A. Fields, Umbrex member and the author of The Irresistible Consultant’s Guide to Winning Clients: 6 Steps to Unlimited Clients & Financial Freedom.